 9:00 am - 5:00 pm

-This 2 day course, which includes IEC 61511 Edition 2 (2016) latest information, will provide delegates with fundamental awareness and knowledge of the principle requirements of IEC 61508 and 61511.
+This two day course, which includes IEC 61511 Edition 2 (2016) latest information, will provide you with fundamental awareness and knowledge of the principal requirements of IEC 61508 and 61511.

 Who Should Attend?